Yoosuke/dockerex/README.md

 ```
 TODO:
-Next, we will create a place to create docker-compose.
+Next,  will create a place to create docker-compose.

 ## Installation